Tim McCarver, former Mets broadcaster, dies at 81

 It was the sportscasting equivalent of a walk-off hit in Game 7 of the World Series — and it happened seconds before a walk-off hit in Game 7 of the World Series.

-Tim McCarver, who the Baseball Hall of Fame announced died Thursday at age 81, had long, memorable runs as both a player and announcer in the major leagues, but all of it was tidily illustrated in a single moment that night, when he made the greatest first guess in baseball announcing history.
+Tim McCarver, who the Baseball Hall of Fame announced died Thursday of heart failure in Memphis at age 81, had long, memorable runs as both a player and announcer in the major leagues, but all of it was tidily illustrated in a single moment that night, when he made the greatest first guess in baseball announcing history.

 Given the stakes, how could it be topped?